z0her0/TigerShark/README.md

 # TigerShark - A Python Wrapper for TShark
 TigerShark is a Python script that provides a user-friendly interface for interacting with TShark, a network protocol analyzer.
 It allows you to perform various network analysis tasks, view statistics, and extract information from packet capture (PCAP) files.
 TigerShark simplifies the use of TShark's command-line capabilities and provides an easy-to-use menu-driven interface.

-## Usage
-1. Run `tiger_shark.py` and provide the path to a PCAP file when prompted.
-2. Choose from a variety of options in the interactive menu to perform specific tasks or analyses on the PCAP file.

 ## Requirements
-- Python 3.9+
+- Python 3.9 - 3.12
 - see `requirements.txt`
 - Mac or Linux.
 - WireShark (Required tshark location on Mac: /Applications/Wireshark.app/Contents/MacOS/tshark)

-## Installation
+## Installation and Usage

 1. Clone the TigerShark repository to your local machine:
    ```